dstmodders/dst-mod-keep-following/README.md

 ## Supported features

-Currently, this mod is still in development so it only has these features:
+Currently, this mod is still in development and has these features so far:

+- [x] Choose both action and push keys
-- [x] Choosing the target distance: `1.5m`, `2.5m` or `3.5m`
+- [x] Choose the target distance: `1.5m`, `2.5m` or `3.5m`
 - [x] Enable/Disable debug mode
 - [x] Keep following/pushing players in a Tent
 - [x] Keep following/pushing players/entities